barbariansubhkaran/Unicopter_OpenFOAM/README.md

-Contro rotating propellers using OpenFOAM
+# Contro rotating propellers using OpenFOAM

+## Using the overset meshing

+### solver overPimpleDyMFoam

++ Running

+./Allrun